By Shelley M. Diaz

 Quintero’s book celebrates the multidimensionality of being a Latina.
 Never quite fitting in the mold of “American” or “Latina,” Gabi speaks to the generation of young women who have grown up speaking Spanglish, mostly poor, and inhabiting the in-between spaces of two cultures.
 The writing is stellar, honest, and lyrical.

-It’s certainly at the brink of the age limit (14), but I’m hoping that the committee continues the trend of recognizing contemporary titles, such as Meg Medina’s Yaqui Delgado Wants to Kick Your Ass and Matt de la Peña’s The Living.
+It’s certainly at the brink of the age limit (14), but I’m hoping that the committee continues the trend of recognizing contemporary titles, such as Meg Medina’s Yaqui Delgado Wants to Kick Your Ass.
 This work has obviously struck a chord with librarians, and I think all readers carry a piece of Gabi with them.
 (I am unapologetically gushing.)

 Separate Is Never Equal by Duncan Tonatiuh; published by Abrams.